MaivinAI/usermanual/quickstart.md

 Optionally, you can connect an antenna to the SMA connecter on the top-right corner of the back of the device to enhance GPS reception.

 Chose the proper power adapter plug from your region and connect it to the power cable.
-Then connect the power cable to the connection at the back of the module, making sure to align the tab at the top of the connecter to its corresponding slot.
+Then connect the M12 connector of the power cable to the connection at the back of the module, making sure to align the tab at the top of the connecter to its corresponding slot.
 ![M12 connector](static/quickStart-m12.png){align=center}

 The device should boot up as soon as it is connected.
 A blue light above and to the right of the power connecter should start blinking.